joakim/calendar/README.md

 ### Benefits

-- Extremely accurate when based on observations (see [Accuracy](#accuracy))
+- Forever accurate when based on astronomical observations (see [Accuracy](#accuracy))
 - Perennial – dates, "weeks" and seasons are always in relation to the northward equinox
-- Structured, yet flexible enough to adapt to different cultures and needs
+- Structured – yet flexible enough to adapt to different cultures and needs
   - Civil (simple, uniform, predictable)
   - Agriculture (seasonal, follows natural cycles)
   - Business (evenly divided, flexible scheduling)